Sandra Semchuk: Career

 Penny Cousineau-Levine, the author of Faking Death: Canadian Art Photography and the Canadian Imagination, writes of Excerpts from a Diary that the journey of Semchuk's protagonist “follows the structure of classic initiatory voyages of descent and return, death and rebirth, the prototype of which is the Greek legend … of Orpheus, who, grief-stricken at the death of his wife, descends to the underworld to convince the god Pluto to allow her to return to earth.”
-Cousineau-Levine goes on to state that these photographic sequences “take the shape of heroic descent into darkness and peril, into an experience of death and nothingness followed by rebirth, a transformed relation to the self, and a renewed connection to life”, something that she claims offers “an understanding of death that is particularly relevant to Canadian photography.”
+Cousineau-Levine goes on to state that these photographic sequences "take the shape of heroic descent into darkness and peril, into an experience of death and nothingness followed by rebirth, a transformed relation to the self, and a renewed connection to life", something that she claims offers “an understanding of death that is particularly relevant to Canadian photography.”

 Collaboration with James Nicholas

-James Nicholas & Sandra Semchuk were married until James died suddenly and unexpectedly in 2007.
-James was a Cree artist from Nelson House, Manitoba.
+James Nicholas and Sandra Semchuk were married until Nicholas died suddenly and unexpectedly in 2007.
+Nicholas was a Cree artist from Nelson House, Manitoba.
 He suffered extensively in residential schools as a child.
 Their collaborative work focused on the multiplicity of relationships to land, cultural geography, settler and indigenous relationships and memory.